 However, a quick look at the sequential (quarter-on-quarter, QoQ) performance reveals a seasonal dip:

 This QoQ decline is not necessarily a red flag.
 Q4 is often a stronger quarter for many industries, including building materials, due to festive demand and year-end project completion.
 Q1 typically sees a seasonal slowdown.
-The key takeaway here is the healthy YoY growth, suggesting underlying demand remains robust.
+The key takeaway here is the healthy YoY growth, suggesting underlying demand remains robust, aligning with the strong domestic demand narrative in the Indian economy.

 Here’s a snapshot of the key profitability metrics: